Skip to content

 Schools are expected to utilise local authority services and professionals for specialist advice, guidance and training opportunities.

-Should you feel the school would benefit from local authority involvement, you can ask the school to make a referral to any of the below services:-
+Should you feel the school would benefit from local authority involvement, you can ask the school to make a referral to some of the below services:-

 School absence is managed by two teams – the Attendance Specialist Team and the Attendance Compliance Team.